Challenge this Relay! Swim 3,8km, bike 180km, and run 42,2km through the flat and open landscape of Almere-Amsterdam.

 After reaching the dike again there’s an important choice to make.
 Participants of the Middle Distance triathlon will turn right towards Transition 2, as do participants in the Challenge Long Distance after lap 2.
 After lap one the Challenge Long Distance athletes go straight on to a second lap of dike and polder.

 The Long Distance athletes have, both laps, a small out-and-back tour through Almere that will take the athletes to the Southside of the Weerwater.
 This location can easily be reached by supporters or coaches, bus, or bike.
-After finishing lap 2 and returning to Almere, also the second transition will take place on the Esplanade in Almere Stad.
+After finishing lap 2 and returning to Almere, also the second transition will take place in the Lumierepark in Almere Stad.

 90% of the participants think the bike course is (very) good!

-From the Esplanade, you start your running course through the modern architecture of the city centre.
+From the Lumierepark, you start your running course through the modern architecture of the city centre.
 The centre of attention is the green area around the Weerwater, the lake in the middle of Almere that once was a sea.
-The running course consists of six laps to be completed before finishing on the Esplanade.
+The running course consists of a 900-meter lap to kick off, then four 10.1 km laps to be completed before a final 900 meter stretch to finish your race on the Esplanade.

 94% of the participants say the run course is (very) good!